Enesuygurs/SaveX/README.md

 # SaveX

-A Chrome extension that saves websites and allows you to reopen them in their saved state.
+A Chrome extension that saves websites and reopens them in their saved state.

 ### ✨ Features